ORIGIN AND CHARACTERISTICS

 When heated, vermiculite expands (exfoliates) to up to 12 times its original volume.
 The exfoliation process converts the dense flakes of ore into lightweight porous granules containing innumerable air layers.

 The exfoliated vermiculite is light and clean, has a high thermal and acoustic insulation value, is incombustible and insoluble in water and has the ability to absorb liquids.
+That makes it as a natural insulation for the industry and the agriculture.

 - Mortars and refractory elements: vermiculite is used as an ingredient in low to medium temperature refractory elements (up to 1200°C) and is used to build and/or coat ovens and as mortar for joining refractory pieces.